xpdavid/Ding/prototype/README.md

 ### There are several helper function you can use in the main.css file

-1. `<body>` : this element is defined `padding-top: 60px` because the menu bar is fixed at top.
+1. `<body>` : this element is defined by `padding-top: 60px` because the menu bar is fixed at top.
 In addition the overall color is set to '#666'
 2. `.glyphicon` : this class is from `bootstrap` css and we override it as `margin-right:5px` because we always use put a icon in front of text.
 3. `.clearfix` : this class is to expend parent element when you have floating `div`
 4. `.clear_margin` : clear all margin of an element using `!important`